droglenc/NCMTH207/modules/IVRegression/Lecture_IVR_NRGDensity.utf8.md

 > lm1 <- lm(ed2~dw*species,data=FED)
 ```

-A quick check of assumptions suggests that they are all met.
+A quick check of assumptions suggests that they are all met as the residual plot shows no curvature or funneling, the Anderson-Darling p-value indicates normality, and the outlier test p-value indicates no outliers.

 ```r
 > transChooser(lm1)